By Wayne Erbsen

-TIP #2: The melody of most bluegrass songs contain a fair amount of repetition.
+TIP #2: The melody of most bluegrass songs contains a fair amount of repetition.
 For example, in many songs the melody of the first and third lines are identical.
 Thus you don’t have to continually reinvent the wheel.
-Just fall back on what chords you already figured out.
+Just fall back on the chords you already figured out.

 With practice and experience and more than a little determination, you’ll get a handle on playing chords behind bluegrass and old-time tunes.
 Have fun and good luck.